aschindler23/Schindler_etal_2020_EcolEvol/README.md

 - NOBO: northern bobwhite
 - RNEP: ring-necked pheasant

-The .txt files contain the JAGS model code for either the % grassland cover (pland) or edge density (ed) models.
+The .txt files contain the JAGS model code for either the % grassland cover (grass) or edge density (ed) models.
+Use the .txt files with the corresponding prefixes:
+- lepc_grpc*: lesser and greater prairie-chicken models
+- nobo_rnep*: northern bobwhite and ring-necked pheasant models

 All data from the analyses is contained in the data folder.